IndiasFernandes/backtesting_odum/docs/live/ARCHITECTURE.md

 ## Executive Summary

-This document outlines the architecture and implementation plan for a production-grade live execution mechanism that mirrors the backtest system's design while supporting both NautilusTrader-integrated venues (CeFi: Binance, Bybit, OKX) and external SDK adapters (TradFi: Interactive Brokers, future DeFi/Sports venues).
+This document outlines the architecture and implementation plan for a production-grade live execution mechanism that mirrors the backtest system's design while supporting both NautilusTrader-integrated venues (CeFi: Binance, Bybit, OKX) and external SDK adapters (CeFi: Deribit, TradFi: Interactive Brokers, future DeFi/Sports venues).
 The system will be deployed separately from backtesting but share core execution mechanisms for consistency.

+**SSOT Document**: This document is part of the SSOT (Single Source of Truth) documentation.
+Always refer to `docs/live/ROADMAP.md` for implementation phases and decisions, `docs/live/FILE_ORGANIZATION.md` for file structure, and update all SSOT documents as implementation progresses to keep them coherent.

+**Context7**: Always use Context7 for NautilusTrader documentation and external library references.

 ---